ceramicnetwork/docs/docs/run/nodes/nodes.md

 #### Ceramic State Store

-The Ceramic state store holds commits for pinned streams and the acts as a cache for the Ceramic streams that your node creates or loads.
+The Ceramic state store holds state for pinned streams and the acts as a cache for the Ceramic streams that your node creates or loads.
 To ensure that the data you create with your Ceramic node does not get lost you must pin streams you care about and you must ensure that the state store does not get deleted.

 ## **Examples**